Best Video Review Software To Speed Up Feedback

 - Free plan: one user, unlimited reviewers, one user, 1 GB max storage, 1 GB max video size, and Screenlight branding.

 - Professional Plan: $9/user/month, unlimited reviewers, 50 GB storage per user, max file size is 10 GB/user and custom branding.

 Simple and straightforward platform with no bells and whistles.
 Fast learning curve, you can set it up in minutes.
 Sign up for a free trial to test the platform, but also the Professional Plan at $9/month gives excellent value for the money (including branding) We would like to see more integrations (at present only with Adobe Premiere Pro)

 VideoReview by TechSmith

 VideoReview is a product from TechSmith, a solid player in the video creation business that features Camtasia as their flagship.
-This tool allows users to review videos by adding comments to streamline your approval process.
+This tool allows users to review videos by adding comments and drawings to streamline your approval process.